Free CV Builder Reviews & Alternatives

 This section can simply be titled ‘Training’ and should list relevant teaching training, research methodology training or other relevant specialist training.

 This isn’t a purely academic CV section, it works equally well for standard format CVs too.
 Regardless of what type of CV you’re writing, being bilingual can improve your job prospects.
 All you need to do is state the language and your level of proficiency.
-The best way of doing this is to use the CEFR (Common European Framework of Reference for Languages).
+In my experience, the best way of doing this is to use the CEFR (Common European Framework of Reference for Languages).

 References are optional for a standard CV but for an academic CV they’re a must-have.
 Here’s what you need to include:

-And there’s another reason you need this section to be perfect.
+And I can point out another reason you need this section to be perfect.
 It’s often said that first impressions last, but research reveals that it’s last impressions that are most powerful.
 Plus it also functions as social proof of your academic prowess.

 Read more: References on a CV